Haivision/srt/docs/statistics.md

 ### pktRcvFilterSupply

-Same as `pktRcvFilterSupplyTotal`, but for a specified interval.
+Same as `pktRcvFilterRecoveredTotal`, but for a specified interval.

 Introduced in v1.4.0.
 Refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md).

 ### pktRcvFilterLoss

-Same as `pktRcvFilterLossTotal`, but for a specified interval.
+Same as `pktRcvFilterUnrecoveredTotal`, but for a specified interval.

 Introduced in v1.4.0.
 Refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md).